Maldives Retirement Pension Scheme

 Members balance at month end x 0.6%/12*actual no. of days/no. of days in the month.

 Demise of a member

-Any funds left in the retirement saving account of the deceased member belongs to the legal heirs of the MRPS member.
+Any funds left in the retirement saving account of the deceased member belong to the legal heirs of the MRPS member.
 The legal beneficiaries are required to submit their claims through a legal court.
 Pension Office releases the funds to the respective court upon receipt of instructions from the court.